How can vocational rehabilitation services help students with disabilities with their career goals?

 "Many private agencies contract with VR to provide career exploration and work-readiness services-all to prepare students to choose suitable careers and to get ready for job training.
 College, if one chooses an appropriate course of study, is an excellent form of career preparation.

 College students can request assistance from VR to secure summer jobs or, in the case of on-campus employment, to provide technical support so a student with a disability can perform the duties of the on-campus or work-study job.
 VR assists qualified students with job placement services after graduation.
-These services typically begin during the student's final semester so he or she can take full advantage of on-campus recruitment opportunities.
+These services typically begin during the student's final semester so they can take full advantage of on-campus recruitment opportunities.
 Finally, VR may provide assistive technology and related training during and after school to make it possible for students with disabilities to compete on an equal footing with their nondisabled peers."

 VR services, which vary by state, may include specialized independent living skills training, financial aid for college or vocational school, job hunt skills training, and even placement services.
 Job Accommodation Network maintains a list of state Vocational Rehabilitation Agencies.